pjtoms/ds3-gcd/Codebook.md

 The tidy data is saved as an R data.table in text and CSV formats.
 The following sample code may be used to read the data.table and restore its types as needed.

-I dont run this code, just provide as an example.
+I don't run this code, just provide it as an example.

 ``` r
 #